 I need information about...

 Although there are several types of headaches, migraine and tension headaches affect the most people.
 When you have a headache, it isn't your brain that's hurting.
-Your head aches because nerves in the bones, blood vessels, and muscles of your head are irritated.
-These irritated nerves send pain signals to the brain, which identifies where you hurt and judges how bad the pain is.
+Your head aches because nerves in the bones, blood vessels, meninges, and muscles of your head are irritated.
+These irritated nerves send pain signals to the brain, which identifies where you hurt and how bad the pain is.

 The actual headache process is not yet understood.
 Only rarely are headaches a sign of a serious medical problem.
 Headache pain may be caused by abnormal interaction between the brain and the nerves and blood vessels in the head.
 Environmental stresses or certain foods and drinks may trigger headache pain.